lowRISC/opentitan/hw/ip/spi_device/doc/spi_device.md

 active edge.
 The bit order within the byte can be configured with configuration register field !!CFG.tx_order.
-It is expected that software has prepared TX data as per the SPI Flash or general Firmware Mode described in the "Defining Firmware Mode" section above.
+It is expected that software has prepared TX data as per the SPI Flash or general Firmware Mode described in the "Defining Generic Mode" section above.
 But because SCK is not under the control of software or the device (it is driven by the external SPI host), it is possible that there is no data ready in the TXFIFO when chip select becomes active and the interface needs to send data on the MISO pin.
 Either software has not prepared TX data or software does not care about the contents of the TX data - then the hardware will send whatever lingering data is in the empty TXFIFO.
 If this is a security risk, then software should at least soft-reset the contents of the TXFIFO using the !!CONTROL.rst_txfifo register.
-The soft-reset signal doesn't have synchronizer to SCK clock, so the software shall control the reset signal when SPI interface is in idle state.
+The soft-reset signal is not synchronized to the SCK clock, so software should drive the reset signal when the SPI interface is idle.

 ### RXFIFO, TXFIFO, and DP_SRAM